Scalegj/Impulse-Limbo-Server/docs/getting_started/connecting_and_exploring.md

 docker logs smp
 ```

+If using the JAR broker you can check the log outputs directly for any errors.

 Look for any errors in the logs, or wait for the server to finish starting.
 If you are still having issues feel free to
 open an issue on the [GitHub repository](https://github.com/Arson-Club/Impulse/issues)